j1rie/IRMP_STM32/README.md

 Target - Program & Verify (confirm a message about read out protection, if it appears)
 Linux:
 openocd -f ocd-program.cfg
-If the flash is locked, first do openocd -f ocd-unlock.cfg first, disconnect and reconnect the device, and
-run openocd -f ocd-program.cfg again.
+If the flash is locked, first run openocd -f ocd-unlock.cfg first, disconnect and reconnect the device, and then run openocd -f ocd-program.cfg again.
 The files are in the STM32Fxxx(yy)-bootloader repos.
 https://github.com/j1rie/IRMP_STM32_KBD/wiki/Herstellungsprozess-Schwarze#bootloader-flashen